Naval Architect - Federal Salaries of 2020

-In 2017, the Maritime Administration hired the most employees titled Naval Architecture, with an average salary of $146,643.
+In 2020, the U.S. Coast Guard hired the most employees titled Naval Architecture, with an average salary of $132,113.

 Government Naval Architecture jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Naval Architecture job is GS-6, and the highest paygrade that can be attained within this job series is GS-15.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.